stacksgov/sips/sips/sip-012/sip-012-cost-limits-network-upgrade.md

 SIP Number: 012

-Title: Burn height selection for network-upgrade to introduce new cost-limits
+Title: Burn Height Selection for a Network Upgrade to Introduce New Cost-Limits

 Authors:
 * 0xAsteria <asteria@syvita.org>